-For full-time undergraduate students, an admission deposit in the amount of \$50 is due 30 days after acceptance.
-They become non-refundable after May 1, or 30 days after acceptance; whichever is later (until the first day of classes).
+Full-time undergraduate students applying for spring admission, a \$50 tuition deposit is required within 30 days of acceptance.
+A refund of the tuition deposition will be granted within 30 days of the date of deposit.

 No deposits will be refunded after classes begin.
 Upon registration, this amount is subtracted from tuition due.
-Part-time students do not pay an admission deposit.
+Parttime students do not pay an admission deposit.